NicoADavite/Ant-Design/README.md

 # Ant Design

-This project was created to test the Ant Design
+This project was created to test the Ant Design package

 # Getting Started with Create React App